llamalinknet/.github/README.md

-# welcome to LlamaLink's Github page
+# Welcome to LlamaLink's Github page!
-here you can find developer materials and side projects of the company.
+Here you can find developer materials and side projects of the company.
-### to view employees private repositories please ask the Development Manager
+### To view employees private repositories please ask the Development Manager